vsoch/forward/README.md

 `bash start.sh jupyter /path/to/dir`

+To start a jupyter notebook with tensorflow in a specific directory:

+`bash start.sh py2-tensorflow /path/to/dir`
+bash start.sh py2-tensorflow /scratch/users/vsochat

+If you want a GPU node, make sure your partition is set to "gpu"

-To start tensorboarrd in a specific directory (careful here and not recommended, as is not password protected):
+To start tensorboard in a specific directory (careful here and not recommended, as is not password protected):

 `bash start.sh start /path/to/dir`